Does Protein Powder Cause Hair Loss?

 • zinc oxide

-Avoid Protein Concentrates and Isolates
+🚫 Avoid Protein Concentrates and Isolates

-Most protein supplements are made from protein concentrates and isolates, which have been mechanically and/or chemically stripped of everything but the protein.
+Most protein supplements are made from one or both of these ultra-processed protein sources, which have been mechanically and/or chemically stripped of everything but the protein.

 This includes the enzymes, fiber, and other natural digestive aids that help your gut break them down.

-You therefore do not digest them in the same way that it does whole foods, which can affect everything from satiety to gut health.
+You therefore do not digest them in the same way that you do whole foods, which could affect your gut health.

-In fact, studies show that regularly eating protein concentrates and isolates can disrupt your gut microbiome and cause the formation of toxic byproducts in your gut.
+Studies show that regularly eating protein concentrates and isolates might disrupt your gut microbiome and cause the formation of toxic byproducts in your gut (Nutrients, 2018; Mol Nutr Food Res, 2024).

-Note that instead of using protein concentrates or isolates, we use whole food protein sources like egg whites and almonds, which are easier to digest and absorb.
+You should thus look for protein supplements made from whole food protein sources like egg whites and almonds, which are easier to digest and absorb.

 Order Samples to see for yourself.